platformsh/platformsh-docs/src/configuration/app-containers.md

 ### Runtime

-The `.platform.app.yaml` file also supports a `runtime` key which allows selected customizations to the language runtime.
+The `.platform.app.yaml` file also supports a `runtime` key that allows selected customizations to the language runtime.
 As those possibilities vary by language, please see the appropriate language documentation.

 * [PHP](/languages/php.md)